dfelinto/blender-manual/manual/editors/preferences/introduction.rst

    .. note::

-      After running *Load Factory Preferences*, auto-save will be disabled for the current session.
+      After running *Load Factory Preferences*, auto-save will be disabled for the current :term:`session`.

       This allows you to switch back to the factory settings for testing or following tutorials for example, without the risk of accidentally auto-saving